N4D IN PARTNERSHIP WITH GOVERNMENT OF NIGER

 Overview

-Niger has a long history of food and nutrition crises, which are felt acutely since 80 per cent of the population depends on agriculture for their livelihoods.
-The country made progress in poverty reduction between 2014 and 2019: agriculture was the main driver for economic growth, with poverty dropping by 5.4 percentage points, particularly in rural areas *.
-Despite such gains, poverty remains endemic in Niger, and the COVID-19 pandemic and economic downturn it caused has stalled further reductions.
+Niger has a long history of food and nutrition crises with 80 per cent of the population dependent on agriculture for their livelihoods.
+The country made progress in poverty reduction between 2014 and 2019: agriculture was the main driver for economic growth, with poverty dropping by 5.4 percentage points*.
+Despite such gains, poverty affects over 40 per cent of the population with higher levels of poverty in rural areas.

-The country is currently facing a multi-dimensional crisis due to climate extremes, ongoing armed conflict and chronic poverty.
+The country faces multiple vulnerabilities including insecurity, population growth, population displacement, poverty and climate risks.
+The population increased from 17 million in 2012 to 25.4 million in 2023.
 Sanctions imposed by the Economic Community of West African States (ECOWAS) following the coup d’etat in July 2023 worsened levels of food insecurity, particularly in the regions most affected by the crisis – Diffa, Maradi, Tahoua and Tillabéri.
-Persistent violence and insecurity between 2019 and 2023 has resulted in mass displacement: more than 308,200 migrants arrived, more than 1.2 million moved within the country and more than 2.2 million left.
+Persistent violence and insecurity between 2019 and 2023 resulted in mass displacement: more than 308,200 migrants arrived, more than 1.2 million moved within the country and more than 2.2 million left.
 The Humanitarian Needs Overview (HNO) found that around 3.4 million people were food insecure during the 2024 lean season (June to August), with a lack of assistance for around 1.5 million people.
 Current Humanitarian Response Plan (HRP) funding is less than 19 per cent.

 * Source: Niger Poverty Assessment, 2021